FrancoB17/Glow/README.md

     2. Push code.
 3. Go to GloWPa git
 4. Update submodule: `git submodule update`
+5. Update the R library locally. `devtools::install_local("libs/pathogenflows/", force = T)`
+6. Test if everything works
-5. Now the submodule reference code has been updated and needs to be committed to the GloWPa repository: `git commit -a -m "Updated submodule"`
+7. Now the submodule reference code has been updated and needs to be committed to the GloWPa repository: `git commit -a -m "Updated submodule"`
+8. Push to origin. `git push`

 ## Running the model